gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 However, it's possible that the app service is fed a multi-port app from the auth service through dynamic registration.
 There's no way for the app service to continue, so it returns an error, just like a v16.2 app service when a TCP app doesn't specify the port in the URI.
-This is a price we are willing to pay for reduced implementation and UX complexity.
+This is a price we are willing to pay for reduced implementation and UX complexity compared to the solutions described below.

 ##### Alternative approaches